-It is important that you do NOT take any of these steps without veterinary instructions, as different cases of poisoning require different solutions.
+It is important that you do NOT take any of these steps without veterinary instructions because different cases of poisoning require different solutions.
 If you try to induce vomiting or give your cat medication without a vet’s approval, you can make the situation far worse and more deadly.

 If an emergency veterinarian is unavailable, you can try contacting the ASPCA’s animal poison control hotline at (888) 426-4435.
 Just be aware that you may be charged a fee for using this service.

 Symptoms of poisoning vary depending on the substance that has been ingested, but they may include:

 - Loss of coordination

 Keep in mind, these are only a few signs of poisoning, and other symptoms may appear.

 Most Common Ways Cats Are Poisoned

 While accidents happen, the best method of keeping cats safe from poisoning is prevention.

 There are many common household and environmental substances and items that can cause poisoning in cats.
 The list below is not a complete list of all the things that may cause poisoning in your cat.
 However, it goes over some of the most common substances that cause feline poisoning.